insideMOBILITY Atlanta 2020: Event Highlights

 - Emotional environment: helping employees to feel connected, driven and inspired

-- Physical environment: leveraging space and facilities to optimise comfort and convenience
+- Physical environment: leveraging space and facilities to optimize comfort and convenience

 - Operational environment: providing the right recognition, tech, processes and support

 Ultimately, concluded Smith, we need to evolve the metrics we use and measure experience more strategically.
-A firm believer in the maxim, “what gets measured gets managed, and what gets managed gets executed”, Smith explained that we need to shift away from traditional KPIs and their focus on quality, cost and speed.
-Instead, a KEI (key experience indicator) model, predicated on ease, value and sentiment, will provide greater insight into the employee experience, delivering lasting value for individuals and organisations.
+A firm believer in the maxim, “what gets measured gets managed, and what gets managed gets executed,” Smith explained that we need to shift away from traditional KPIs and their focus on quality, cost, and speed.
+Instead, a KEI (key experience indicator) model, predicated on ease, value, and sentiment will provide greater insight into the employee experience, delivering lasting value for individuals and organizations.